magento/knowledge-base/src/best-practices/general/troubleshooting-best-practices-for-magento-commerce-cloud.md

 <tr>
 <td style="width: 179px;">Resource Issues</td>
 <td style="width: 523px;">
-<strong>Monitor available memory and space, and optimize storage.</strong> You may have available space prior to an action that consumes significant resources (deployment for example).
-Poor optimization of file storage, (too many large rich images, for example) can also contribute to insufficient space.
+<strong>Monitor available memory and space and optimize storage.</strong> You may have available space prior to an action that consumes significant resources (deployment, for example).
+Poor optimization of file storage (too many large, rich images, for example) can also contribute to insufficient space.
 Low resources cause performance issues, site down, stuck deployments, and deployment failures.</td>
 <td>
 <a href="https://devdocs.magento.com/guides/v2.3/cloud/project/manage-disk-space.html">Manage disk space</a> in our developer documentation; <a href="https://support.magento.com/hc/en-us/articles/360034626052">File storage low/exhausted, specific page loads are slow</a> in our support knowledge base.
 </td>